solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 ![image](https://user-images.githubusercontent.com/14041622/40632978-e07bc612-631e-11e8-96ed-7cab4ca16c84.png)
 Solve:
 - Mind that this is the graph of **`f''(x)`**, which is the Second derivative.
-- Checking `inflection points` from 2nd derivative is even easier: just to look at when it changes its sign, or say across the X-axis.
+- Checking `inflection points` from 2nd derivative is even easier: just to look at when it changes its sign, or say crosses the X-axis.
-- Obviously, it across the X-axis 5 times.
+- Obviously, it crosses the X-axis 5 times.
 So there're 5 inflection points of `f(x)`.

 # `Anti-derivative`